eriklong95/linking/symbol-resolution/symbol-table.template.md

 Different parts of this byte sequence defines different properties of the symbol.

-The first four bytes defines an `int` which is the `name` property.
-This is an offset from the beginning of the `.strtab` (string table) section of the object module which indicates the beginning of the null-terminated string which is the name of the symbol.
+The first four bytes defines `st_name` property.
+The data type is `Elf64_Word`, an unsigned integer.
+This property is an offset from the beginning of the `.strtab` (string table) section of the object module which indicates the beginning of the null-terminated string which is the name of the symbol.
 In this case, those four bytes defines the number `9` (little- endian byte ordering).